Death of Christoph Bulwin: Conflicting accounts about possible suicide

-The account presented by the media as well as police statements both after the attack and in 2022 contradicts claims made in the Forensic Science, Medicine and Pathology article from 2020.
+The account presented by the media as well as police statements both after the attack and in 2022 contradict claims made in a 2020 article about the case in the journal Forensic Science, Medicine and Pathology.
 The latter source claims:Police learned of the case after the mercury intoxication was diagnosed, and the investigation revealed a small syringe (typically used for subcutaneous injections, e.g. insulin) containing a fluid with a mercury-thallium bond as well as several beads of metallic mercury bonds at the dashboard (e.g. non-organic mercury, mercury sulphate) of the victim’s car.
 Furthermore, it turned out that the victim had access to mercury compounds due to his occupation.The mercury Bulwin allegedly had access to was "low temperature thermometers at his workplace [that] contained metallic mercury and 8.5% or 40% thallium."
 However, "only a small quantity of thallium could have been injected if the man had used the fluid found in his car.
 It is therefore not likely that an injection of such a preparation led to the patient’s disease".
 The article stated that the findings made in Bulwin's car "led the police to conclude that the intoxication was most probably self-administered and not the consequence of an attack by a perpetrator.
 Therefore, the preliminary investigation was terminated."

-In contrast, neither press coverage nor the 2022 case presentation on TV by the criminal police mentioned either the finding of suspicious objects in Bulwin's car or the fact that police suspected the attack to be made up for whatever reason.
+In contrast, neither press coverage nor the 2022 case presentation on TV by the criminal police mentioned either the finding of suspicious objects in Bulwin's car or the fact that police suspected the attack to be a hoax.
 Moreover, the criminal investigator presenting the case on TV specifically described the substance Bulwin was poisoned with as an "organic mercury compound" that could only have been prepared by an expert in chemistry, thus limiting the circle of potential suspects.

 Since police had put out an appeal for witnesses as early as two days after the alleged attack, it is impossible that they would have learned of the case only after the diagnosis, as claimed in the Forensic Science, Medicine and Pathology article.

-According to web.de, the investigation was stopped in 2013 when details such as a life insurance and what is just described as "traces on the dashboard of Bulwin's car" lead police to consider the case a suicide.
-The investigation was only resumed in 2019 when possible connection to the case of the "sandwich murderer" (German "Pausenbrotmörder") was discussed.
+According to web.de, the investigation was stopped in 2013 when details such as a life insurance policy and what is described as "traces on the dashboard of Bulwin's car" led police to consider the case a suicide.
+The investigation was resumed in 2019 when a possible connection to the case of the "sandwich murderer" (German "Pausenbrotmörder") was discussed.